trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                     <div class="panel panel-default">
                         <div class="panel-heading">
                             <h4 class="panel-title">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseFive">What does entering the plausible deniability PIN do?</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseFive">What does entering the second profile PIN do?</a>
                             </h4>
                         </div>
                         <div id="collapseFive" class="panel-collapse collapse">
                             <div class="panel-body">
-                                This activates a second profile that is designed to be indistinguishable from the OnlyKey (International Travel Edition) firmware while actually running the OnlyKey (Standard Edition) firmware.
+                                This activates a second profile that stores an additional 12 accounts.
+When setting up OnlyKey you choose the second profile type which can either be standard or plausible deniability.
+The standard profile is a second profile with full functionality.
+The plausible deniability profile is designed to be indistinguishable from an OnlyKey with the International Travel Edition firmware, while actually running the OnlyKey Standard Edition firmware.
 The objective of this feature is to allow travel overseas to areas where devices using encryption might not be allowed or where it is mandatory to give up passwords/keys.
-The user can load the International Travel Edition firmware on their OnlyKey along with some accounts they don't really care about before crossing a border and then if they are asked if they have anything that is encrypted they can say no and be completely telling the truth.
-Once inside the country they could load the Standard Firmware and set up their plausible deniability profile so that if they are ever detained or forced to give up their PIN they can comply by giving the plausible deniability PIN which would just unlock the accounts they don't really care about and would again appear to just be an unencrypted password manager.
-The user would have a plausible story that they are giving up everything they have while keeping the accounts they care about and encryption keys protected.
 More information
                                 <a href="https://docs.crp.to/features.html#plausible-deniability-international-travel-edition-and-standard-edition-of-firmware">here</a>
                                 For more information on encryption and international travel see <a href="https://www.princeton.edu/itsecurity/encryption/encryption-and-internatio/">https://www.princeton.edu/itsecurity/encryption/encryption-and-internatio/</a>
                             </div>